 Companies that design products for use in the agricultural industry must - similarly to other industries - test their equipment to make certain that it is of sound design.
 However, companies that design agricultural equipment are not the only companies that employ agricultural equipment test engineers.
 Other agribusiness companies may have specific needs that must be met as part of their work, especially in the testing of other farm products.

-Agricultural engineering occupations should see a four percent growth rate for the years between 2014 and 2024, reports the U.S. Bureau of Labor Statistics (BLS).
+Agricultural engineering occupations should see a five percent growth rate for the years between 2018 and 2028, reports the U.S. Bureau of Labor Statistics (BLS).
 An anticipated increase in the design of new equipment in this field is expected to help fuel this growth.
-Those involved in agricultural machine manufacturing earned an average annual salary of $71,760 as of May 2015, the BLS says (www.bls.gov), while agricultural engineers earned an average salary of $78,490 overall.
+According to the BLS (www.bls.gov), agricultural engineers earned a median salary of $77,110 as of May 2018.

 Students who want to become an agricultural engineer must complete an ABET-accredited engineering program.
 The industry-specific topics they often study can include earth science and soil chemistry.
 Work experience and passing an exam will enable them to earn the Professional Engineer credential.